Written By: Camryn Keeble

 Can Patients With Biphasic Mesothelioma Receive Immunotherapy?

 Yes, immunotherapy is an option for patients with biphasic pleural mesothelioma.
 The FDA has approved three immunotherapy drugs (Opdivo, Yervoy and Keytruda) for pleural mesothelioma treatment.
-Opdivo and Yervoy are approved as a combination for unresectable pleural mesothelioma (surgery is not an option), while Keytruda is approved for specific cases of pleural mesothelioma.
+Opdivo and Yervoy are approved as a combination for unresectable pleural mesothelioma (surgery is not an option), as is Keytruda.

 Sources & Author